The Girl-Fish

 The Girl Fish

-"Well, you are quite a fine looking fish!" she said.
-But the fish looked up to her and said, "You had better not kill me, for if you do, I will turn you into a fish yourself!"
+"Well, you are quite a fine-looking fish!" she said, thinking how pleased her parents would be if she came home with this beautiful specimen for dinner.
+But to her surprise the fish looked up to her and said, "You had better not kill me, for if you do, I will turn you into a fish yourself!"

-The girl laughed and ran straight to her mother.
+But the girl paid no heed to this and ran straight to her mother.

 "Look what I caught!" she said gaily.
 She left the fish with her mother, and off she went to gather some flowers to stick in her hair.